-In recent years, IP has become an increasingly important topic in all areas of life.
+In recent years, IP has become increasingly important in all areas of life.
 Especially control room applications benefit greatly from the use of IP.
-The use of existing cabling, switches and routers does not only save costs, but also provides flexibility and simplification through central administration.
+Being able to use existing cabling, switches and routers does not only save costs – it also provides flexibility and simplification through central administration.
 But does this mean that classic KVM systems are losing importance?
 Not at all!
-But depending on the application, it may be worth comparing classic KVM systems with KVM-over-IP.
+However, depending on the application, it may be worth comparing classic KVM systems with KVM-over-IP.

 Classic, dedicated KVM systems